twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-10-well-spoken-words%zh.rst

 The speech also can lead to harmony, peace, love, compassion, and enlightenment.
 There are eight causes for wrong views to arise: Two of the causes are very important, and the Buddha mentioned it very often in some of his discourses.
 These are: listening to wrong talks/ teachings and unwise attention (ayonisomanasikāra).
 Right view also based on listening to the right talks/ teachings and wise attention.
 In the Noble Eightfold Path, right view comes first, because it will lead to the right directions.
 Therefore, the wrong view also will lead to the wrong directions.

-Therefore, the outcomes of the wrong view are bad consequences and right views are good consequences.
+So, the outcomes of the wrong view are bad consequences and right views are good consequences.
 Topics on speech are wide and profound.
 People are using it every day in the life.
 And if we can use it skillfully, then it is a better world to live.
 To understand more on speech, it needs to study the suttas.
 The Buddha was called Satthā deva-manussānaṁ – Teacher of gods and humans.
 Therefore, well-spoken words are real protection and blessing.

 ------

-revised on 2020-02-27; cited from https://oba.org.tw/viewtopic.php?f=22&t=4702&p=36818#p36818 (posted on 2019-09-26)
+revised on 2020-03-24; cited from https://oba.org.tw/viewtopic.php?f=22&t=4702&p=36818#p36818 (posted on 2019-09-26)

 ------